kevinshenyang07/notes-and-projects/projects/Open_Street_Map_Austin/README.md

-# Exploring OpenStreetMap Austin:
+# Geo-austin:
 ##Data Wrangling with BeautifulSoup and MongoDB

 Map Area: Austin, TX, United States

-I love Austin and I choose it, but you can retrieve the original osm file around the world from the official source:
+I love Austin and I choose it, but you can retrieve the original osm file of the cities around the world from the official source:

 [https://mapzen.com/data/metro-extracts](https://mapzen.com/data/metro-extracts).